MoolahModding/site/docs/custom-audio/integrating-wwise-to-unreal.md

 ## The Integration Process

-:::caution Make sure you have time and drive space set for this This will take some time and some hardware space.
-You'll be building the unreal engine and downloading about 10-12 gigabytes.
-Depending on your computer and net speed, it can take around 30 minutes.
+:::caution Make sure you have time and drive space set for this This will take some time and about 10-12 gigabytes of free space.
+You'll be building the unreal engine and downloading 2 SDKs.
+Depending on your computer and net speed, it can take a bit.
 :::

 This assumes you have [Visual Studio 2019](https://visualstudio.microsoft.com/vs/older-downloads/) and [Audiokinetic Wwise launcher](https://www.audiokinetic.com/en/download/) installed.